12 Muscular Strength Exercises To Try

 7. Planks: Core

-Planks are all about developing core strength and endurance.
-The more time you spend in Plank position, the longer your muscles will be able to remain engaged without tiring or cramping.
+Planks are all about developing core stability, strength, and endurance.
+The more time you spend in Plank position, the longer your abdominal muscles will be able to remain engaged without tiring or cramping.

 The Plank itself is fairly easy: just get on your hands and feet, with your back straight, butt tucked in, and hold for 30-60 seconds.